-- Be housed within a separate (non-CMU) cultural or arts-related organization, which may be a public agency, non-profit organization, or private (for-profit) agency; - Hold a function area that is managerial in nature, such as marketing, fundraising, programming, education and community engagement, finance, artistic operations, or other/general management areas; - Has at least one full time paid staff member/supervisor; and - Minimally, has the equivalent of 300 hours of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.
+- Be housed within a separate (non-CMU) cultural or arts-related organization, which may be a public agency, non-profit organization, or private (for-profit) agency; - Hold a function area that is managerial in nature, such as marketing, fundraising, programming, education and community engagement, finance, artistic operations, or other/general management areas;

+- Has at least one full time paid staff member/supervisor; and - Minimally, has the equivalent of 300 hours of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.

-Before beginning the internship, students must complete the online Career Services Internship Reporting Form for approval by the Program Director and Career Services Advisor.
+Before beginning the internship, students must complete the online class in Canvas that is managed by the Heinz College Career Service Office and receive approval by the Program Director and Career Services Advisor.
 The internship will be verified with the student's supervisors and then approved.
 Students must notify their Career Advisor of any significant changes in their internship (length, location, hours of work, etc.)